 - 6. You will be shown the reset progress on the screen.
 The screen will turn off during the reset process. - 7.
 The screen will turn back on when it is installing Windows.
 Your PC will restart several times during the reset process. - 8.
 Follow the process until it completes. - 9.
-When your PC has completed the reset process, Windows will have been reset back to its factory default settings.
+When your PC has completed the reset process, Windows will use factory default settings.